ceferra/RCalibration/README.md

 Code of the paper

-Antonio Bella, Cèsar Ferri, José Hernández-Orallo, María José Ramírez-Quintana On the effect of calibration in classifier combination Applied Intelligence
+Antonio Bella, Cèsar Ferri, José Hernández-Orallo, María José Ramírez-Quintana "On the effect of calibration in classifier combination" Applied Intelligence
 June 2013, Volume 38, Issue 4, pp 566–585